wp-plugins/mylinks2/readme.txt

 == Installation ==

+Note - if you are upgrading from 3.3 please make a note of your API key - it will not be copied to this new release!

 1. Upload the mylinks.zip file using the plugin manager.
 2. Activate the plugin and add your www.shrinkthweb.com API key in the My Links option under Settings.
 Then add the shortcode to your page/posts as follows.
 3. Example: Use `[mylinks]` in your page or post to display all your links